Caglar, L.R., Mediano, P., & Lin, B. (2026, accepted at ICLR HCAIR Workshop).

 [preprint]

-#information-theory #generalization #lossy-compression
+#efficient-coding #information-theory #generalization #lossy-compression #visual-perception

 Caglar, L.R. & Lin, B. (accepted at AAAI).

-#reliableAI #NeuroAI #transparency #explainability #sustainability #mechanistic-interpretability
+#responsibleAI #NeuroAI #transparency #explainability #sustainability #mechanistic-interpretability #cognitive-stress-tests

 Calls for responsible artificial intelligence (AI) stress fairness, transparency, accountability, robustness, privacy, and sustainability, yet scale-driven systems remain opaque and energy-intensive.
 We propose a neuroscience-informed, function-first program with two complementary lenses.
 The instrumental lens selectively imports brain-derived features - sparsity, event-driven processing, local learning, modular routing, dendritic-style subunits, and neuromorphic substrates - to build sustainable and operationally viable models that meet real-world power, latency, and monitoring constraints.
 The epistemic lens offers representation-level interpretability tools from neuroscience for understanding complex models without full mechanistic dissection to support legibility, robustness, and contestability.
 We caution against “neuro-fetishism”: biological features matter only when they demonstrably advance responsible-AI objectives, and efficiency alone risks rebound without deployment guardrails.
 Accordingly, we outline cognitively and neurally inspired multidimensional benchmarks that pair energy and carbon audits with representation audits and cognitive stress tests.
 Since responsibility requires intentional deployment, these benchmarks can assist in building user-aware interfaces, oversight pathways, event-driven edge design, and regulatory scaffolding.
 Together, these elements chart a concrete path toward AI that is not only capable, but also accountable and sustainable by design.